-The open enrollment period is held each fall, beginning in September.
+The open enrollment period is held each fall when the dates are announced by the Governor's Office of Employee Relations (GOER).
 The FSA program operates from January 1 through December 31 each year.

 For more detailed information, to enroll or to make a change to an existing account, go to http://www.flexspend.ny.gov or call 1-800-358-7202.

 Agency Codes: 28020 - faculty & staff / 28029 - graduate student employees (DCAA eligible only)

 The intent of the Leave Donation Program (LDP) is to provide a means to assist employees who, because of long-term personal illness have exhausted their leave benefits and would otherwise be subject to a severe loss of income during a continuous absence from work.

 Under appropriate circumstances, employees can donate VACATION time only to a qualified participant to be used as sick leave.

 529 college savings programs are state-sponsored plans that help you save for college tuition, room and board, books, supplies, and other qualified higher-education expenses.
 With this direct program, you choose to invest your contributions in one or more investment portfolios whose goal is to grow over time.
 When you need the money to pay for higher education expenses, you withdraw the funds in your account tax-free.

 You can save for your child, grandchild, friend - even yourself - any age, newborn to adult.
 In addition, as a New York State taxpayer, you are entitled to a generous state income-tax deduction on your plan contributions.

 For more information and/or to enroll, go to https://www.nysaves.org/content/home.html or call 800-420-8580.